elap2/ICU-Patient-Admission-Prediction-Covid-19-/README.md

 # ICU-Patient-Admission-Prediction-Covid-19+
 To do an estimation of how many patients are being admitted to the intensive care unit or acute care patients is essential for hospital planning during the period of NPI (Non-Pharmacological Interventions) and also during their release (Lockdown Release).
-For this purpose the doubling is an essential parameter.
+For this purpose the doubling time is an essential parameter.

 This App created in Microsoft Visual Studio 2019 is a Console App (.NET Core) written in C sharp.
 It can run on Windows, Linux and MacOs.